Highlights from Education at a Glance

 In general, this publication uses the same terminology employed in Education at a Glance.
 However, in one or two places terminology has been simplified.
 Readers who wish to find out more should consult the Reader’s Guide.
 Tables and charts in this volume are all accompanied by a dynamic hyperlink, or StatLink, that will direct readers to an Internet site where the corresponding data are available in Excel® format.

-- Education levels and student numbers: How far have adults studied, and what access do young people have to education?
+• Education levels and student numbers: How far have adults studied, and how easily do young people enter the world of work?

 Each indicator is presented on a two-page spread.
 The left-hand page explains the significance of the indicator, discusses the main findings, examines key trends and provides readers with a roadmap for finding out more in the OECD education databases and in other OECD education publications.
 The right-hand page contains clearly presented charts and tables, accompanied by dynamic hyperlinks (StatLinks) that direct readers to the corresponding data in Excel™ format.